jakubwro/SineWaves.jl/README.md

 $ julia build_tarballs.jl --deploy=jakubwro/sinewave_jll
 ```

-When script is done jll module is pushed to your repository and tarballs are visible in [the releases tab](https://github.com/jakubwro/sinewave_jll/releases).
+When script is done JLL module is pushed to your repository and tarballs are visible in [the releases tab](https://github.com/jakubwro/sinewave_jll/releases).

 ## Using JLL wrappers in a module